ZiyaoWang100/PaperCode_APEN/README.md

-# PaperCode_APEN: Incorporating Reliability Explicitly in AC-DC Hybrid Distribution System Planning
+# PaperCode_APEN: Optimal Double Q AC-DC Hybrid Distribution System Planning with Explicit Topology-Variable-Based Reliability Assessment

-For better understanding, an illustrative example in "Incorporating Reliability Explicitly in AC-DC Hybrid Distribution System Planning: A Pareto Double Q Planning Method" is presented in Github.
+For better understanding, an illustrative example in "Optimal Double Q AC-DC Hybrid Distribution System Planning with Explicit Topology-Variable-Based Reliability Assessment
+" is presented in Github.
 This program is developed by Gurobi 9.1.2 with Python 3.7.
 The main program is Main.py and other files are data(excel) and parameter.

 The parameter of 13-bus case study system is also provided, as data_13nodes.xlsx shown.